 - Migrated site from one platform to another platform.

 Especially for the larger sites having multiple editors modifying the content, there are many possible scenarios resulting in 404 errors.
 Also during migrating from one platform to another platform you may need to change the URL structure say from .html to no extension or .php.

 Why Should You Correct 404 Error?

-As every visit to a site is an opportunity for site owners to showcase the content and probably sell something, merely displaying a 404 page will increase the cost of serving a webpage.
+Every visit to a site is an opportunity for site owners to showcase the content and probably sell something.
+Merely displaying a 404 page will increase the cost of serving a webpage.
 Site owners should correct the 404 errors for the following reasons:

 - Users landing on 404 page may be disappointed since they are not getting what was expected.
-This will drag the user’s confidence on the site owner’s ability to maintain the site and may not trust the purchasing activities on the site.
+This will drag the user’s confidence on the site owner’s ability to maintain the site and may not trust the site for purchasing products.

 - Most of the hosting companies charge for page views which includes serving 404 pages to users.